 We explain the consequences for the choices to our customers and the project is started based on the choice.

 Cheap and fast = low quality

 Cheap and fast (low quality)

 “Cheap is expensive” is a well-known saying that certainly counts here.
-Of course it sounds tempting to record full-band demos for low budgets, or do some hobbies at home.
-Because with the current software it quickly sounds reasonable.
+Of course it sounds tempting to record full-band demos on a low budget, or to do some hobby work at home.
+Because the current software makes it quickly sound reasonable.
 But is reasonable enough for your ambition?

-The result is often a recording that is not only of low quality, but also immediately classifies you as an amateur in the eyes of the industry professionals.
+The result is often a recording that is not only of low quality, but also immediately labels you as an amateur in the eyes of industry professionals.
 “You never get a second chance for a first impression.”
 Spending less money on a withdrawal is the same as throwing that money away.
-Fast and cheap is without a doubt the combination with the most chance of disappointment or worse.
-This also often leads to doing things twice and you will spend more money for the same.
+Fast and cheap is without a doubt the combination with the greatest chance of disappointment or worse.
+This also often leads to doing things twice and spending more money for the same thing.

 Good and fast (expensive)

 This is usually used by the major record labels and publishers.
-All resources available are used for production, the best equipment, the most talented session musicians, a large promotion and marketing budget.
-As a result, the album is ready in a relatively short time, but comes with a large budget.
+All available resources are used for production, the best equipment, the most talented session musicians, and a large promotion and marketing budget.
+This means that the album is ready in a relatively short time, but comes with a large budget.

 Good and cheap (not fast)

 Ultimately, this is what most customers choose.
 A pitfall is that this requires patience.
 As a band you also have to make concessions in the investment in time.
-Artists often knock on the door who, in addition to their ambition, also have a full-time job.
-If you want to record in the studio after your daily work, you are always in the expensive studio time, because these time slots are very popular.
-But invest in days off at work and you can use the studio during off-peak times at attractive rates.
+Artists often come knocking who, in addition to their ambition, also have a full-time job.
+If you want to record in the studio after your daily work, you will always have expensive studio time, because these time slots are very popular.
+But invest in days off from work and you can use the studio at attractive rates during off-peak times.
 The preparations also take more time because you have to do everything yourself.
 In addition, a combination of home and studio recording is also a budget determining factor.
 This will all be discussed with you in the preliminary phase.
-We will look at how we can get the best result from the available budget.
+We will look at how we can get the best results from the available budget.